bimal009/Esewa-Integration/README.md

 ## License

 This project does not include a license file.
 Add one if you plan to share the code publicly.

----

-If you'd like, I can:

-- Replace the hard-coded secret in `src/lib/signGen.ts` with a secure environment variable pattern and update the README with example `.env` usage.
-- Add a small demo page in `src` showing a sample payment flow.